-Styles looked at include: rock, funk, blues, folk, soul, classical, jazz and many more.
+Styles looked at, include: rock, funk, blues, folk, soul, classical, jazz and many more.
 We’ll use some great songs as a basis for all exercises.
-We’ll consider the likes of Chic, Paul Simon, Lynard Skynyrd, Stevie Wonder and many, many more.
+We’ll consider the likes of Chic, Paul Simon, Lynyrd Skynyrd, Stevie Wonder and many more.

 The course is suitable for most players and is based on iconic (and some unusual) songs that will add to your repertoire and provide you with extra tools and confidence to improve your playing.
 If you can play open chords and some basic barre chords then you’re good to go.

-Before the course – we always try to make Prep Sheets available for all our courses; these provide some focused revision/practice and try to help fill any knowledge gaps.
+Once signed up, Prep Sheets are available to allow some focused revision/practice and try to help fill any knowledge gaps.